 - Psychotic conditions

-Inpatient treatment care involves staying away from the home environment for a period of time in order to have the 24-hour assistance of medical and therapy professionals.
-Inpatient treatment offers medically supervised detoxification along with medication management, wellness services, counseling and group therapy.
-In this type of treatment you will be able to meet other people who are overcoming addiction and to work out solutions to how to enjoy life without dependence on this destructive drug.
+Inpatient treatment care for meth abuse or addiction provides 24-hour medical assistance and a team of therapy professionals in a safe environment.
+Medically supervised detoxification is the first step in the process, along with medication management, wellness services, counseling, and group therapy.
+In this type of treatment, you will be able to meet other people who are overcoming addiction, working on solutions to enjoy life without dependence on this destructive drug.

-Outpatient care is also a great option, and if you have a lot of support from your family or are relatively sure that you will not be offered to use the drug at home, this might work especially well.
-This option will allow you to keep your job or school or other responsibilities going while you get treatment.
-Regular appointments will be scheduled at your convenience, so be sure to plan ahead and attend all appointments to get the full benefit of your treatment program.
+Outpatient care is also a great option, one that may allow you to keep your job or school, or other responsibilities going while you get treatment.
+Patients can return to sober living or to their own home each evening.
+Regular appointments are scheduled around other obligations, but patients should attend all appointments to get the full benefit of their treatment program.

-Concerns regarding treatment can be addressed in consultation with the treatment program facilities.
-Each patient and family member will have different emotional and physical needs.
+If patients or loved ones have questions, those can be addressed in consultation with the treatment program professionals.
+Each patient and family member will have different emotional and physical needs during this process.
 Due to the physical changes that methamphetamine sets on the brain, the emotional makeup of a meth user is changed drastically.
 He or she may demonstrate behavior that is completely out of character with his or her personality.